ManishaG9/ManishaG9/README.md

 🎶 Music is my background process - always running
 📚 Reading anything that makes me think differently
-🌍 Passionate about community - you'll find me volunteering when I'm not debugging 🏙️ Exploring Toronto one neighbourhood (and food spot) at a time I love Pizza 🍕 :)) </p>
+🌍 Passionate about community - you'll find me volunteering when I'm not debugging 🏙️ Exploring Toronto one neighbourhood (and food spot) at a time.
+ I love Pizza 🍕 :)) </p>

 ###